Kırkpınar: Oil-wrestling for Sultan and Shah

 In all tales, myths, and stories, there has always been a common respect for the oil-wrestlers.
 The pehlivan is described as being stronger than anybody, having a well built body, and clothed in heavy leather pants.
 From the past until now, the wrestlers have poured olive oil onto their bodies.
 In addition, it is still possible to see younger wrestlers kissing the hands of older athletes despite having defeated them, which is a gesture of respect.

 According to historian Burhan Katia, the word pehlivan was also used for an officer, governor or huge and honest person.
 From the 16th century on, the term was exclusively used in the Ottoman Empire for the wrestler.

-The 16th century was the time of Süleyman I, known throughout the world as "The Magnificent", even among other significant leaders such as Charles V (the Holy Roman Emperor who ruled Spain, Austria and parts of what are now Germany and Italy), Henry VIII (the Tudor king of England), and Francis I (Valois King of France).

-Süleyman, in his own land known as "Kanuni", the Legislator, reigned between 1520 and 1566, and was succeeded by his son Selim II, for whom Mimar Sinan built the Selimiye Mosque in Edirne, considered to be Turkey's most beautiful mosque.

-Most importantly, it was the era of Murat III (1546–1595) where the Ottoman Empire reached its largest geographical area in its history.

 In 1590, a peace treaty was signed between Murat III and the Persian Shah.
 The model of the wrestling pants go back to this period.
 The design is still same for the Iranian "pahlivan" and the Turkish "pehlivan", except the Turkish wrestling pants are made of leather and are called "kispet", while the Iranian pahlivan wears a "pirpet", made of silk.